skyaktech/tlq/USAGE.md

 {"ids": ["uuid1", "uuid2"]}
 ```

-Permanently removes successfully processed messages from the queue.
+Permanently removes messages from the queue.
 Use this after successful message processing.
+Returns "Success" on completion.

 ### Retrying Messages